Loading…

 In the second case study, "Enhancing FAQ Systems with Generative AI: A Case Study on Improving Metadata and User Discoverability," we outline how generative AI transformed Goldey-Beacom College Library’s FAQ system, consolidating overly specific metadata into broader, discoverable categories that enhance the user experience.

 Together, these case studies provide practical insights and methodologies for leveraging AI in digital collections, underscoring the necessity of evolving metadata frameworks to accommodate both traditional and AI-driven content.
+Aside from the listed speakers, the presenters would like to recognize Devon Ellixson, Library Intern, for their work on this project.

 Wednesday February 12, 2025 1:30pm - 2:45pm EST